Treats type 2 diabetes. Also used to help with weight loss in certain patients.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under the skin of your stomach, thighs, or upper arms.

-- If you use insulin in addition to this medication, do not mix them into the same syringe.
+- If you use insulin in addition to this medicine, do not mix them into the same syringe.
 You may give the shots in the same area (such as your stomach), but do not give the shots right next to each other.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.